pablodecm/phd_thesis/src/104_chapter_4.md

 effectively used as classification label.
-If the simulator model is misspecified, e.g. due to the effect of known unknowns as discussed in [Section @sec:known_unknowns], the resulting classifiers would be trained to to optimise the classification objective for different distributions.
+If the simulator model is misspecified, e.g. due to the effect of known unknowns as discussed in [Section @sec:known_unknowns], the resulting classifiers would be trained to optimise the classification objective for different distributions.

 To understand the role of classification in the larger goal of statistical